Stroudsburg Wrongful Death Lawyer

 For example, suppose that you lose your mother to a motor vehicle accident in Stroudsburg that was caused by the defendant-driver’s negligent operation of their vehicle.
 You lived with your mother, who provided both financial support and domestic services to you and your family.
 You could sue and recover damages for the lost financial support that you are no longer being provided, as well as the value of the lost domestic services that were provided, among various other damages (i.e., lost love and affection, lost companionship, etc.).

-Consult With a Qualified Stroudsburg Wrongful Death Attorney as Soon as Possible
+Consult With a Qualified Stroudsburg Wrongful Death Lawyer as Soon as Possible

 Here at Drake, Hileman & Davis, PC, our attorneys have nearly a century of combined experience litigating wrongful death claims, personal injury claims, and medical malpractice claims, among others.
 We are committed to providing personalized legal advocacy, and from the beginning of the litigation process, we make ourselves available 24/7 to answer any questions our clients may have.
 We work tirelessly to ensure that we provide effective representation while keeping our strategic objectives aligned with those of our clients.